cloud-coder/game-interface/README.md

     - resources can be defined later and loadResources can be called again to load newly defined resources
     - May need to maintain internal data structures
 - tbd sprites and videos (for Sean to design spec)

+* patches r here

+- WEB FONTS!!!
+    - CreateJS Text supports web fonts (the same rules as Canvas).
+The font must be loaded and supported by the browser before it can be displayed.